SocketMobile/cocoapods-capture-obj-c/README.md

 The decoded data coming from the scanner can be retrieved by overriding the onDecodedData delegate.

-### Summary for integrating Capture in Xcode project is a simple 6 steps process:
+### Summary for integrating Capture in Xcode project is a simple 6 steps process

 1. Add `pod 'SKTCaptureObjC', '~>1.1'` in the file Podfile located at the same level than the application .xcproj file.